Trey314159/TextCat/README.md

 The initial set of models provided was based in part on their performance on English Wikipedia queries (the first target for language ID using TextCat).
 For more details see our [initial report](https://www.mediawiki.org/wiki/User:TJones_%28WMF%29/Notes/Language_Detection_with_TextCat) on TextCat.
 More languages will be added in the future based on additional performance evaluations.

 These models have 5000 n-grams.
 The best number of n-grams to use for language identification is application-dependent.
 For larger texts (e.g., containing hundreds of words per sample), significantly smaller n-gram sets may be best.
-For short query seen on English, French, and Spanish Wikipedia strings, a model size of 3000 n-grams has worked well.
+For short query strings seen on English, French, and Spanish Wikipedia, model sizes of 3000 n-grams or larger have worked well.
 You can set the number to be used with `-m`.